moneybabe/trails-of-lost-pennies/README.md

-Otherwise, if you are familiar with the command line and would like to run the verifying notebook locally, or even run the entire computation for the proof from scratch (which might takes hours depending on your hardware), follow the instructions below.
+Otherwise, if you are familiar with the command line and would like to run the verifying notebook locally, or even run the entire computation for the proof from scratch (which might take hours depending on your hardware), follow the instructions below.

 ## Prerequisites